How to Start an Affiliate Program for a Canadian Business

 You can use affiliate program management software to enlist publishers who want to promote your products.
 A popular tool for both Canadian and American businesses who want to set up their own in-house affiliate program is Post Affiliate Pro.

-You will also find some eCommerce platform software and shopping carts have built-in affiliate program options, including top picks like Bigcommerce and 3DCart.
+You will also find some eCommerce platform software and shopping carts have built-in affiliate program options, including top picks like Shopify Canada.
 If you’re promoting information products, such as software downloads, courses or eBooks, you may find that E-Junkie works best for you.

 Your payment process must be fully automated.
 Once the commissions reach the minimum payout, the payment process should be automatically initiated.
 Most private programs pay affiliates via PayPal these days.
 If you prefer a cheque, that still works as well.
 You can also look into direct deposit payments.
 Don’t even think about charging affiliates a fee to receive payments – your payment processing expenses are not their responsibility.